tinymce/tinymce-docs/cloud-deployment-guide/editor-plugin-version.md

 ### Selecting specific version numbers

-Support for requesting specific versions of {{site.productname}} {{site.productversion}} should work same as {{site.productname}} 4.
+Support for requesting specific versions of {{site.productname}} {{site.productmajorversion}} should work same as {{site.productname}} 4.
 In the meantime, there are three release channels available, see the section below.

 ### dev, testing, and stable releases